Acsigen/sysadmin-playground/Linux/grep.md

 ## Prerequisites

-This guid will show you how to find text in file contents.
+This guide will show you how to find text in file contents.

 ## Find text in file contents